 The whole world is insecure

+The aroma of bacon and coffee wafts through the air, a stark contrast to the weighty conversations unfolding around me.
 It’s July 2024, I’m sitting in a large conference room with endless round tables eating a hot breakfast alongside mediocre, hotel-calibre coffee.

 Sitting next to me is a ~40 year-old man named Toby.
 Toby sold his business for over $400m three years ago.
+I’m sharing my experience building a social media audience, what it was like getting started, and how it’s changed my life.

 He tells me that he’s starting a family office to buy new businesses.
 He wants to build his own social media audience to support entrepreneurs and win deals for the family office.
 But, he’s got a problem.
 He’s insecure about sharing openly online.
 He’s worried he’ll be judged.
 He’s worried people won’t find what he has to say interesting.